History of the New England Patriots: 1986–1992: Ownership changes and struggles

-In May 1992, St. Louis businessman James Orthwein purchased Kiam's majority ownership of the Patriots.
-Rumors of a possible move of the Patriots to St. Louis, Missouri occurred given Orthwein's desired to bring an NFL team to his hometown of St. Louis.
+In May 1992, St. Louis businessman and Anheuser-Busch heir James Orthwein purchased Kiam's majority stake in the Patriots.
+Kiam was in severe financial straits and owed Orthwein millions.
+With most of his money tied up in either Remington or the Patriots, Kiam was forced to sell the team in order to repay Orthwein.
+Rumors began swirling of a possible move of the Patriots to St. Louis, given Orthwein's desire to return an NFL team to his hometown.
 The Patriots finished the 1992 season, 2–14, leading to the departures of MacPherson and Jankovich.

-1993–1996: Parcells era
+1993–1996: Drew Bledsoe and Bill Parcells era

 1993

 In 1993, the Patriots hired Bill Parcells, a two-time Super Bowl winner, as head coach.
 Also in 1993, the uniforms and logo were changed.
 The old "Pat Patriot" logo was retired and replaced with a Patriot head, designed in tandem with NFL Properties that many fans would eventually call "Flying Elvis".
 The team's primary color changed from red to blue, and the helmets from white to silver.

-The Patriots had the first pick in the 1993 NFL Draft, and selected quarterback Drew Bledsoe from Washington State.
+The Patriots had the first pick in the 1993 NFL draft, and selected quarterback Drew Bledsoe from Washington State.
 They also drafted linebacker Chris Slade.
 Bledsoe started the season as the starting quarterback, but was injured and replaced with former Dolphins backup Scott Secules.

 The 1993 season began with a 1–11 record, but ended the season by winning their last four games in a row, over Cincinnati, Cleveland, Indianapolis, and over Miami in overtime in the finale, eliminating the Dolphins from the playoffs.